Roger Lindsay: Personal information

 Lindsay was an Aide-de-Camp to the Lieutenant-Governor of Ontario and was a Knight of Justice and a past Vice-Chancellor, Governance and the past Chief of Protocol of the Priory of Canada of Order of St John.
 He served as a trustee, director, and secretary of The W. Garfield Weston Foundation.
 He was both a national trustee of The Presbyterian Church in Canada and convener of the Board of Governors of Knox College, in the University of Toronto.
 He also served as the Moderator of the Presbytery of East Toronto.
-He held the Queen Elizabeth II Golden Jubilee Medal & the Queen Elizabeth II Diamond Jubilee Medal and the long-time service medal with bars [2] of Order of St John.
+He held the Queen Elizabeth II Golden Jubilee Medal & the Queen Elizabeth II Diamond Jubilee Medal and the long-time service medal with bars of the Order of St John.
 He was created Rouge Herald Extraordinary of Canada on 11 October 2006.
-He was awarded the Vice Regal Commendation, The Chancellor's Commendation [ of St. John Canada ] and The Chairman's Commendation [ of Ontario Council of St. John ].
-He held the appointment [ from 2007 to 2014 ] as the Honorary Colonel of The Windsor Regiment (RCAC).
-He was also a Fellow of The Chartered Management Institute, The Institute of Corporate Directors, The Society of Antiquaries of Scotland, The Royal Canadian Geographical Society and was an Honorary Fellow of The Royal Heraldry Society of Canada & Patron of its Toronto Branch [ Installed 2019 ].
+He was awarded the Vice Regal Commendation, The Chancellor's Commendation and The Chairman's Commendation of Ontario Council of St. John.
+He held the appointment as the Honorary Colonel of The Windsor Regiment (RCAC) from 2007 to 2014.
+He was also a Fellow of The Chartered Management Institute, The Institute of Corporate Directors, The Society of Antiquaries of Scotland, The Royal Canadian Geographical Society and was an Honorary Fellow of The Royal Heraldry Society of Canada & Patron of its Toronto Branch.

 On 2 April 2023, it was announced that Lindsay had died.